SAP-samples/teched2025-DA260/exercises/ex3/README.md

    **Note:** Repeat these steps for the other two CSV files to remove all red notifications.

+   **Important Hint**: In case you encounter a validation error for Products.csv, please open the **Configure Schema** dialog again, click on **Apply Changes** and re-assign the primary key using the Product ID column.
+This should solve the validation error before you deploy your Replication Flow.

 13. You have the option to create projections for each CSV file, but no projections are required in this exercise.
    As the next step, click the icon next to **Select Target Connection**.